GLOBAL MARKETS-French election relief sends Europe soaring

 Oil prices recouped just a little of last week's hefty losses, still weighed by signs U.S. production and inventory growth were offsetting OPEC's attempts to reduce the global crude glut.

 Brent futures were up 16 cents at $52.12 a barrel, while U.S. crude futures added 17 cents to $49.79.
-(Additional reporting by Wayne Cole in Sydney; Editing by Toby Chopra)
+(Additional reporting by Wayne Cole in Sydney; Editing by Andrew Heavens)

 * French source says progress made on trade (Updates with meeting started, quotes)